Citation, DOI and article data

 - (dorsally) exophytic

-- probably an artificial group made up of the downward extension of true brainstem gliomas or upward extension of upper cervical cord intramedullary spinal cord tumours 5
+- probably an artificial group made up of the downward extension of true brainstem gliomas or upward extension of upper cervical cord intramedullary spinal cord tumors 5

-As a general rule mesencephalic tumours tend to be of a lower grade than those in the pons and medulla 3.
+As a general rule mesencephalic tumors tend to be of a lower grade than those in the pons and medulla 3.

 - most common location

 - classic location for the childhood 'brainstem glioma' which tends to refer to a diffuse pontine glioma, the majority of which are diffuse midline gliomas, H3 K27M–mutant

-- focal dorsally exophytic brainstem glioma is an uncommon variant accounting for only 10% of pontine tumours, and has a much better prognosis, as it usually represents a pilocytic astrocytoma
+- focal dorsally exophytic brainstem glioma is an uncommon variant accounting for only 10% of pontine tumors, and has a much better prognosis, as it usually represents a pilocytic astrocytoma

 - overall survival of pontine gliomas is 10% at 5 years